chriszhang1/CSCI544_Code_Generation/templates/Dynamic Programming.md

-**This problem can be solved using dynamic programming.
-Please follow these steps:**
+This problem must be solved using dynamic programming.
+Please follow these steps:

 1. Determine whether the problem has an optimal substructure and overlapping subproblems.
 2. Clearly define the DP state.
 What parameters uniquely describe a subproblem?